Aims of the Food Curriculum

 - To begin to understand the source, seasonality and characteristics of ingredients.

 All classes are supported by a Teaching Assistant

 Key Stage 3, 4 and 5

 Students are taught in mixed ability groups with the majority of lessons being of a practical nature.
 Key Stage 3 students (years 7, 8, 9) get a double lesson of Food every week all year.
 Key Stage 4 students (years 10 and 11) opt to take Food at the end of year 9.
-Students get 2 double lessons each week all year, Food Studies and in Year 11 students will be given the opportunity to take a GCSE in Food.
-Post 16 students are taught in groups for ½ a term at a time.
-The emphasis of these lessons are to provide vital life skills knowledge in a module way.
-Students achieve a British Nutrition Foundation certificate.
+Students get 2 double lessons each week all year, year 10 & 11 follow the AQA GCSE in Food Preparation and Nutrition.

 Year 7 Topics